Piano Sonata (Barber): I. Allegro energico

+II.
 Allegro vivace e leggero

 The second movement is in rondo form, tonally centered in G major and in 6/8 time.
-The rondo is a five-part ABACA, with each section featuring complex thematic development influenced by such features as chromaticism and metric modulations.
-For instance, the initial tonal framework initially suggests a G major backdrop, yet chromatic elements such as C# and F-natural subvert its stability.
+The rondo is a five-part A–B–A–C–A. The movement's initial tonal framework initially suggests a G major backdrop, yet chromatic elements such as C♯ and F-natural subvert its stability.
 Section A introduces two primary themes, one in G major and one in the subdominant key of C major.
 Section B adopts a waltz-like character and is in C major.
 Within its distinctive atmosphere are complex syncopations, bitonalities, and blue notes.
-Following a return of section A, section C introduces a new theme in B-flat major, which has rhythmic and intervallic similarities to the second primary theme.
-The final return of the A section involves further chromatic shifts, ultimately resolving into a coda where melodic fragments from earlier sections are revisited and resolved.
+Following a return of section A, section C introduces a new theme in B♭ major, which has rhythmic and intervallic similarities to the second primary theme.
+The final return of the A section begins in A♭ major before abruptly pivoting back to G major, leading to a coda that cadences on a tonic triad.

+III.
 Adagio mesto

 Often described as a passacaglia, the third movement is in ternary ABA form, and Broder describes it as "the most tragic of all of Barber's slow movements".
 Despite its chromaticism and twelve-tone writing, the movement is tonally centered in B minor, and often throughout the movement Barber enriches chords constructed from twelve-tone rows with notes independent from the rows.
-The movement opens with six dyads which constitute "a vertical statement of twelve tones" and serves as the first of two twelve-tone rows that comprise the entire movement's bass ostinato.
-The three sections of the movement are bridged by brief cadential passages that have no relation to the twelve-note aggregates.
+The movement opens with two statements of six dyads which constitute "a vertical statement of twelve tones" and serve as the first of two twelve-tone rows that comprise the entire movement's bass ostinato.
+The three sections of the movement are connected by brief passages that have no relation to the twelve-note rows.
 Tischler notes that "the employment of the twelve-note rows in this movement is quite original and a real contribution to contemporary technique", and is a reinterpretation of the traditional passacaglia through a 20th-century lens.

-After the six dyads are repeated twice, with each repetition taking up one measure, the ostinato is transformed to an arpeggiated form in the third measure and then repeats in the fourth measure transposed up a half-step.
+Following the two statements of dyads, the ostinato is transformed to an arpeggiated form in the third measure and then repeats in the fourth measure transposed up a half-step.
 The next two measures—numbers five and six—are where the second twelve-tone row is introduced in arpeggiation.
 The melody, though highly chromatic, does not constitute a row.
 Section B begins with a similar introduction to that of the opening A section.
 This section develops the opening melody by including a variant of it in faster thirty-second notes.
 The return of the A section also includes added counterpoint, with fragments of the melody in canon in a middle voice.